lemonlabsuk/scala-uri/README.md

 The unit tests can be run from the sbt console by running the `test` command!
 Checking the unit tests all pass before sending pull requests will be much appreciated.

-Generate code coverage reports from the sbt console by running the `scct:test` command.
-The HTML reports should be generated at `target/scala-2.10/coverage-report/index.html`.
+Generate code coverage reports from the sbt console by running `sbt coverage test coverageReport`.
 Ideally pull requests shouldn't significantly decrease code coverage, but it's not the end of the world if they do.
 Contributions with no tests are better than no contributions :)

 ## Performance Tests